Symmetry protection of topological order in one-dimensional quantum spin systems: Abstract

 \section{Abstract}

-We discuss characterization and stability of the topological order of the Haldane phase.
-We find that an odd-$S$ Haldane phase has a robust topological order protected by any one of the following three global symmetries: (i) the dihedral group of $\pi$-rotations about $x,y$ and $z$ axes; (ii) time-reversal symmetry $S^{x,y,z} \rightarrow - S^{x,y,z}$; (iii) link inversion symmetry (reflection about a bond center).
-On the other hand, an even-$S$ Haldane phase is more fragile and protected only by global SU(2) symmetry.
-The symmetry protection can be extended to more general models, such as spin ladders.
+We discuss the characterization and stability of the Haldane phase in integer spin chains on the basis of simple, physical arguments.
+We find that an odd-$S$ Haldane phase is a topologically non-trivial phase which is protected by any one of the following three global symmetries: (i) the dihedral group of $\pi$-rotations about $x,y$ and $z$ axes; (ii) time-reversal symmetry $S^{x,y,z} \rightarrow - S^{x,y,z}$; (iii) link inversion symmetry (reflection about a bond center), consistently with previous results [Phys.
+Rev. B \textbf{81}, 064439 (2010)].
+On the other hand, an even-$S$ Haldane phase is not topologically protected (i.e., it is indistinct from a trivial, site-factorizable phase).
+We show some numerical evidence that supports these claims, using concrete examples.